andyhinh/PasswordWorkshop/README.md

 Today, I will be demonstrating how easy it is to break these simple passwords.
 I will not be teaching you how to do everything prior to breaking the password hashes like how to retrieve the hashes from various locations.

-# Users' Acknowledgement and Terms of Use
+# Users' Acknowledgment and Terms of Use
 I acknowledge that the provided tools and techniques are to educate, introduce and demonstrate various ethical hacking techniques.
 I should not use these techniques and tools for any illegal or malicious activities, and I should not use any of the described techniques and tools in an attempt to compromise any computer systems.

 I acknowledge, the provided tools are not authored by Andy Hinh and in many cases are submitted by the companies or security communities.
 While every reasonable effort is made to ensure that these programs do what is claimed, Andy Hinh will not be held accountable for any damage or distress caused by the proper or improper usage of these materials, and makes no guarantee in regards to their operation or suitability for any specific purpose.